 Bonuses are paid each month, but if you’re saving for retirement you can’t access the money until you’re 60-years-old.
 Withdrawing money before this time will result in a 25% withdrawal penalty charge.

 You can only make contributions into the account until you’re 50.

 It is always advisable to seek advice from a financial advisor or your local pensions office.
-As an expat, it is prudent to seek advice in all countries where you have participated in pension schemes, or consult an international advisor, to ensure you maximise the amount of pension income and avoid unnecessary tax penalties.
+As an expat, it is prudent to seek advice in all countries where you have participated in pension schemes, or consult an international advisor, to ensure you maximize the amount of pension income and avoid unnecessary tax penalties.